projectara/greybus-spec/source/module_info.rst

     =======  ==============  ======  ==========      ===========================
     Offset   Field           Size    Value           Description
     =======  ==============  ======  ==========      ===========================
-    0        size            2       Number          Size of this descriptor record.
-    2        type            1       0x02            Type of the descriptor (String)
-    3        length          1       Number          Length of the string in bytes 4        id              1       ID              String id for this descriptor 5        string          X       UTF-8           Characters for the string
+    0        size            2       Number          Size of this descriptor 2        type            1       0x02            Type of the descriptor (String) 3        length          1       Number          Length of the string in bytes 4        id              1       ID              String id for this descriptor 5        string          X       UTF-8           Characters for the string
     =======  ==============  ======  ==========      ===========================

-The *id* field can not be 0x00, as that is an invalid String ID value.
+The *id* field shall not be 0x00, as that is an invalid String ID value.

 The *length* field excludes any trailing padding bytes in the descriptor.